 KeyScrambler Personal: Works Between Keyboard and Cache

 Nothing can provide you with complete safety, and you may have to compensate for the security with speed or something else – including money!
 The best Internet security product is The Onion Router (TOR).
 But it is pretty slow, so you may not wish to use it for regular usage.
 The product we are reviewing in this post is software that changes the keystrokes into something else and is entirely different from TOR or its likes.
-While TOR is a browser based on a maze of routers to make you untraceable, KeyScrambler is something that acts between your keyboard and keyloggers.
-This means it changes – or rather – encrypts the characters you type into something else before it gets to any other part of the computer.
+While TOR is a browser-based system of routers that makes you untraceable, KeyScrambler is a tool that sits between your keyboard and keyloggers.
+This means it changes – or rather, encrypts– the characters you type into something else before it gets to any other part of the computer.

 KeyScrambler is a Windows OS tool that encrypts keystrokes to protect users from keyloggers.
 It safeguards your inputs by converting them into gibberish.
 KeyScrambler can easily be activated or deactivated when you restart your device.
 Safeguard your data with this user-friendly software.